-The main difference between how to operate a videogame with a traditional Atari 2600 joystick controller and the way you can do it through your brain is that through the Atari joystick you can see at every moment what is being done by the player, while if the game is operated by the players’ brain, this is all invisible to our eyes and to any sort of control.
+The main difference between how to operate a videogame with a traditional Atari 2600 joystick controller and the way you can do it through your brain is that through the Atari joystick you can see at every moment what is being done by the player, while if the players’ brain operates the game, this is all invisible to our eyes and to any sort of control.

 How AI is going beyond what human nature can understand

-A fI had the privilege of running a presentation at the Digital Legal Day of the German-Italian Chamber of Commerce on “AI and Human laws” with Fabio Moioli, Head Consulting & Services at Microsoft.
-In a few minutes, Fabio gave an effective snapshot on how our life is changing due to artificial intelligence and how it will change in the near future due to the limitless potentials of AI.
+AI had the privilege of running a presentation at the Digital Legal Day of the German-Italian Chamber of Commerce on “AI and Human laws” with Fabio Moioli, Head Consulting & Services at Microsoft.
+In a few minutes, Fabio gave a useful snapshot of how our life is changing due to artificial intelligence and how it will change soon due to the limitless potentials of AI.

 One of the ground-breaking events that he outlined was when the AI system, AlphaZero, manufactured by Google’s DeepMind, defeated the GO world champion in 2016.

 The playing strategy followed by AlphaZero was not based on logic.
-And indeed, during the game, it made a move that appeared illogical and someone thought there was a “bug” in the system.
-But then the illogical move appeared to be a winning move that led to AlphaZero’s victory, leaving the world champion so disappointed that he had to exit the room…
+And indeed, during the game, it made a move that appeared illogical, and someone thought there was a “bug” in the system.
+But then the wrong move seemed to be a winning move that led to AlphaZero’s victory, leaving the world champion so disappointed that he had to exit the room…

-The word “intuition” is the keyword in analyzing the evolution of AI, since it means that machines are going beyond any type of reasoning and added a component that CANNOT be logicly explained.
+The word “intuition” is the keyword in analyzing the evolution of AI since it means that machines are going beyond any reasoning and added a component that CANNOT be logically explained.

-The fast evolution of artificial intelligence systems led a super genius like Elon Musk to call for urgent regulations on AI in an extremely interesting and “scary” interview run by Joe Rogan.
+The fast evolution of artificial intelligence systems led a super genius like Elon Musk to call for urgent regulations on AI in a fascinating and “scary” interview run by Joe Rogan.

-His view is that “Normally the way regulations are set up is when a bunch of bad things happen, there’s a public outcry, and after many years a regulatory agency is set up to regulate that industry“, but
+His view is that “Normally the way regulations are set up is when a bunch of bad things happens, there’s a public outcry, and after many years a regulatory agency is set up to regulate that industry,” but

 “AI is the rare case where I think we need to be proactive in regulation instead of reactive.
 Because I think by the time we are reactive in AI regulation, it’ll be too late, [—] AI is a fundamental risk to the existence of human civilization.“

-This is happening when the European Commission for the Efficiency of Justice (CEPEJ) of the Council of Europe adopted the first European charter setting out ethical principles relating to the use of artificial intelligence (AI) in judicial systems.
-You can read the LawBytes update from Tommaso Ricci explaining the contents of the charter (“EU Electronic Communications Code 📲 and AI 🤖 ethical charter“), but essentially it sets the 5 ethical principles to regulate AI below:
+This scenario is happening when the European Commission for the Efficiency of Justice (CEPEJ) of the Council of Europe adopted the first European charter setting out ethical principles relating to the use of artificial intelligence (AI) in judicial systems.
+You can read the LawBytes update from Tommaso Ricci explaining the contents of the charter (“EU Electronic Communications Code and AI ethical charter“), but mostly it sets the five ethical principles to regulate AI below:

 - Respect of fundamental rights;